ietf-wg-cellar/matroska-specification/attachments.md

 to display an associated subtitle track.
 This allows the presentation of a Matroska file to be consistent in various environments where the needed fonts might not be available on the local system.

-To associate a font file with a subtitle track, the font file **MUST** be stored as an Attachment within the same Segment.
+Depending on the font format in question, each font file can contain multiple font variants.
+Each font variant has a name which will be referred to as Font Name from now on.
+This Font Name can be different than the Attachment's `FileName`, even when disregarding the extension.
+In order to select a font for display, a Matroska player **SHOULD** consider both the Font Name and the base name of the Attachment's FileName, preferring the former when there are multiple matches.

-The font names in subtitle codec, such as SubStation Alpha (SSA/ASS), are usually the name of the font once it's installed on the system.
+Subtitle codecs, such as SubStation Alpha (SSA/ASS), usually refer to a font by its Font Name, not by its filename.
+If none of the Attachments are a match for the Font Name, the Matroska player **SHOULD** attempt to find a system font whose Font Name matches the one used in the subtitle track.

-But since loading fonts temporarily can take a while, a Matroska Player usually installs all the fonts found in attachments so they are ready to be used during playback.
+Since loading fonts temporarily can take a while, a Matroska player usually loads or installs all the fonts found in attachments so they are ready to be used during playback.
-If a selected subtitle track has some `AttachmentLink` elements, the player **MAY** install only these fonts.

-A font found in the attachments **SHOULD** have priority over a system font with the same name, when the system allows it.

-If the subtitle encoding requires fonts that use names of fonts not contained in the attachments, then the Matroska Reader **SHOULD** attempt to find a system font to use with the subtitle track.
 Failure to use the font attachment might result in incorrect rendering of the subtitles.

+If a selected subtitle track has some `AttachmentLink` elements, the player **MAY** use only these fonts.

 A Matroska player **SHOULD** handle the official font MIME types from [@!RFC8081] when the system can handle the type:
 * `font/sfnt`: Generic SFNT Font Type,